aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/connecting.rst

 3. The LabAccess menu allows users to connect to each device and specify lab topology.
-It is recommended to open multiple SSH sessions or use the Screen option to jump between devices rapidly.
+It is recommended to open multiple SSH sessions or use the Screen option (under the SSH Menu) to jump between devices rapidly.